transcode-de/correos/docs/source/tutorial.rst

 *Correos* comes with a REST API that makes all your stored email data availabe for further processing.
-This means that the REST API can receive requests from a web application (able to communicate via HTTP) and respond to it while sending the requested data in JSON format.
+This means that the REST API can receive requests from a web application (able to communicate via HTTP) and respond to it while sending the requested data in JSON.
+Since JSON is a language-independent data format and an international standard for data transmission, many pogramming languages support it.
+In that way, *correos* is a highly flexible application and can be used for many different purposes.

 To offer this, `Django REST framework <http://www.django-rest-framework.org/>`_ was implemented into *correos*.